armchair-traveller/sashui/README.md

 On the chopping block:

-- Next version of Svelte will release typed actions through `Action`, which we can make use of.
+- Next version of Svelte will release typed actions through `Action` interface/generic, which we will make use of to type our actions.
-- Popover (seems like a simple `<nav>` link menu?)

 ### 🛣 Roadmap

+- Refactor Listbox code into Menu (they're essentially the same implementations with naming/orientation differences).
+Possibly extract utils/helpers used in other similar components (e.g. Combobox).
+- Update search logic after above refactor
 - Radio Group (low priority in favor of `<input type="radio">`s)
 - Disclosure (low priority in favor of `<summary>`)
 - Possibly use inspiration for more components in libs like Radix UI and Chakra UI, just checking behavior & attributes (excluding data prop), ignoring code... a sort of one-stop shop for renderless APIs.
 - Plans to include and expose basic, but robust action utitilies e.g. portals/clickOutside.

+Components that won't be added to the library (likely because there're [great alternatives](https://mem.ai/p/T3lpS4DgJm4fGLBxnBoj): Popover, tooltip.

 ## Why?